dwave-examples/portfolio-optimization/README.md

 For the DQM single-period problem formulation, this demo gives the user the option to run a grid search on the objective parameters, &alpha; and &gamma;.
-Note that &alpha; is the risk-aversion coefficient whereas &gamma; is a penalty coefficient used in DQM to enforced the budget inequality.
+Note that &alpha; is the risk-aversion coefficient whereas &gamma; is a penalty coefficient used in DQM to enforce the budget inequality.

 The user can opt to run a grid search with DQM by providing a list of candidate values